 Traditional Colors: White

-Areas of Influence: Knowledge, Leadership, Fatherhood, Justice and the legal system, Geology, People who are handicapped, the military
+Areas of Influence: Knowledge, leadership, fatherhood, justice and the legal system, geology, people with special needs, the military

 Entities associated with: Our Lady of Mercy